 python import sys sys.path.insert(2, '/path/to/clion/bin/gdb/renderers') from libstdcxx.v6.xmethods import register_libstdcxx_xmethods register_libstdcxx_xmethods(gdb) end

 Unlike conventional debugging, rr enables you to rewind the execution of your application backwards in time.
-To begin, grab the source code from the official repo, build and install rr:
+To begin, grab the source code from the official repo, install rr by calling

 Next, open (or create) the

 # hack for CLion define target remote source ~/gdb/rr_gdbinit target extended-remote $arg0 end set remotetimeout 100000

 A guide for using rr can be found here.
 To summarize: